Catharina-Amalia, Princess of Orange: Education

 In December 2007, Catharina-Amalia started attending Bloemcamp Primary School, a public primary school in Wassenaar.
 After graduating from primary school, she attended the Christelijk Gymnasium Sorghvliet in The Hague, where her aunt Princess Laurentien attended.
 She participated in the student council and attended both the Model United Nations of the International School of The Hague and The Hague International Model United Nations conferences.
 She graduated in 2021 with distinction.
-Upon graduation, she announced that she would take a gap year and refused to accept her right to €1.6m a year in income for the time period, adding that it would make her "uncomfortable as long as I do not do anything for it in return".
-The Princess spent her gap year in an internship at the Orange Fund and volunteered at other organisations.
-Since 5 September 2022 Catharina-Amalia is studying at the University of Amsterdam for a BSc degree in Politics, Psychology, Law and Economics (PPLE).
-She was placed under heightened security and moved out of her student flat after a threat was identified.
+After completing her studies at Sorghvliet, Catharina-Amalia took a gap year, during which she interned at the Orange Fund and volunteered at other organisations.